twr14152/go2run/README.md

 Using Go to automate CLI operations via SSH

-- Package that will prompt you for hosts and commands (config/show) to run on your device - runcli/
+- runcli/ -  This package will prompt you for hosts and commands (config/show) to run on your devices
-- Configuation / validation script uses a hostfile and seperate configuration files to configure hosts - ssh_client/
+- ssh_client - (Work in Progress) Configuation / validation script uses a hostfile and seperate configuration files to configure hosts
-- Copying files to remote host - scp_client/
+- scp_client - (Work in Progress) Copying files to remote host

 Will update as time permits.